EKarton/Photos-Drive/apps/cli-client/README.md

 ### License

 This project is protected under the GNU licence.
-Please refer to the LICENSE.txt for more information.
+Please refer to the root project's LICENSE.txt for more information.